 At RAL, the ATLAS group is heavily involved in the silicon tracker, the first-level calorimeter trigger and the software-based higher-level trigger.
 Besides these activities, we are also participating in the ATLAS physics analysis in the areas of B-physics, Higgs measurements and searches for new heavy bosons.
 People from our group hold or held significant coordinating roles in the ATLAS and ATLAS-UK physics and performance groups.

-latest paper (link opens in a new window)
+latest paper (link opens in a new window).

-of data taken in 2015 at a centre of mass energy of 13 TeV, a scalar singlet with mass below 2650 GeV, a heavy vector boson triplet with mass below 2600 GeV, and a graviton with mass below 1100 GeV are excluded.
-Updated results on this analysis are expected soon.
+As no significant deviations from the Standard Model predictions are observed, cross-section limits are set at the 95% confidence level.
+Using 3.2 fb-1 of data taken in 2015 at a centre of mass energy of 13 TeV, a scalar singlet with a mass below 2650 GeV, a heavy vector-boson triplet with a mass below 2600 GeV, and a graviton with a mass below 1100 GeV are excluded.

-People involved: Tim Adye, Graham Gee, Julie Kirk, Monika Wielers, Bill Murray
+PEOPLE INVOLVED: Tim Adye, Graham Gee, Julie Kirk, Monika Wielers, Bill Murray

 Given the major hardware commitments we have in PPD for the HL-LHC upgrade, we are also participating in the upgrade physics programme.
 One of the major goals of the upgrade is to measure the di-Higgs boson production mode.
-This mode is very important as it probes if the Higgs self-interaction, an effect similar fo the gluon coupling.
+This model is very important as it probes the Higgs self-interaction, an effect similar to the gluon coupling.
 The most sensitive channel is its decay into two photons and two b-quarks as in this channel one profits from the excellent photon resolution.
 These studies are based on Monte-Carlo simulations.
 The energy and momentum of the produced particles are smeared to simulate the response of the upgraded ATLAS detector and pile-up collisions, where we assume around 200 additional interactions on top of an interesting physics event.
 Assuming 3000 fb-1 of data only 9.5 signal events are found in the presence of 91 background events, yielding a sensitivity of 1.05σ.
 This shows that just using this channel is not enough to observe this production mode and combinations with other channels such as HH→bbbb

-People involved: Graham Gee, Monika Wielers
+PEOPLE INVOLVED: Graham Gee, Monika Wielers

-he precise measurement of weak B-baryon decays.
+One of the main topics of the ATLAS B-physics programme is the precise measurement of weak B-baryon decays.
 In the Standard Model, all flavour phenomena of weak hadronic decays are described in terms of quark masses and the four independent parameters in the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
 Enormous quantities of data collected in the past decade by the experiments BaBar, Belle, CDF, and D0 allowed very precise measurements of flavour and CP-violating phenomena, and up to now, no evidence of physics beyond the Standard Model, nor any evidence for CP violation other than that originating from the CKM mechanism, has yet been found.
 Due to the large beauty production cross-section and the high luminosity of the LHC, the sensitivity of B decay measurements will substantially improve.

 At RAL we were focusing on measuring CP violation in the Bs → J/ψ φ channel.
-The measurements of this channel used the data of the first and second LHC run, which were taken at a centre of mass energy of 7 TeV and 8 TeV.
+The measurements of this channel used the data of the first and second LHC runs, which were taken at a centre of mass energy of 7 TeV and 8 TeV.
 The results are documented in an

 ATLAS paper (link opens in a new window) published in JHEP in 2016.
 This channel is reconstructed via the decay of the J/ψ in two muons and the decay of the φ into two charged kaons.
 The muons from the J/ψ decays are used to select such events online.
 The measurement of the time-dependent CP asymmetry parameters was found to be consistent with the expectations from the Standard Model.
 For this study, RAL contributed significantly to the flavour tagging of this channel and played a crucial role in the ATLAS B-physics trigger aspects.

-People involved: John Baines, Will Dearnaley (Ph.D. student), Alastair Dewhurst, Julie Kirk
+PEOPLE INVOLVED: John Baines, Will Dearnaley (PhD student), Alastair Dewhurst, Julie Kirk

 One of the major motivations of the LHC is the search for the last missing piece of the Standard Model (SM), which is the Higgs boson.
 Within the SM this particle is responsible for electroweak symmetry breaking and is the particle which will 'give' mass to particles.
-In 2012 both ATLAS and CMS observed this particle at a mass of around 125 GeV and proudly announed the observation of a new particle with a significance of 5.9 standard deviations, corresponding to a background fluctuation probability of 1.7 x 109.
+In 2012 both ATLAS and CMS observed this particle at a mass of around 125 GeV and proudly announced the observation of a new particle with a significance of 5.9 standard deviations, corresponding to a background fluctuation probability of 1.7 x 109.
 The three most sensitive channels in this mass range are the search for the Higgs in the di-photon decay

 channel, a Higgs decaying via two Z-bosons into four leptons and a Higgs decaying to two W's which subsequently decay semi-leptonically.
 The latest combined ATLAS Higgs results are summarised

-here (link opens in a new window)
+here (link opens in a new window).

-People involved: Tim Adye, Bill Murray
+PEOPLE INVOLVED: Tim Adye, Bill Murray